It Starts With You: Leading with InfluenceJanuary 3, 2020 by Dana J. Murn, CAE

 5. Make your presence count

 There are three factors to your executive presence: Appearance (how you look), communication (how you speak), and gravitas (how you act as a leader).
 Be responsible for your executive presence by paying attention to how you look, speak, and act each and every day.

 Most leaders have no clue what their body language is saying.
 The more confident you appear, the more competent others think you are.
 Understanding how to use your body language to communicate will allow you to appear more confident, and thus, more competent.

 There is a time to be confident and powerful, but there is also a time to be empathetic and collaborative.
 Body language can also be used to create empathy and connection with others.
 From leaning in to maintaining eye contact, to tilting and nodding our head, it is important to be aware of and practice key gestures that create connection with colleagues and patients.

 Ask for help when you need it.
 Don't wait to ask for help.
 Learn to delegate.
 Learn to let go.
 Effective leaders don't go it alone.
 If you want to be a great leader of yourself, be sure you don't drown quietly without asking for help.

-For the full scoop on becoming a more effective leader, view It Starts With You: 8 Steps to Leading with Stronger Awareness and Influence on the AACD Virtual Campus.
+For the full scoop on becoming a more effective leader, view It Starts With You: 8 Steps to Leading with Stronger Awareness and Influence now.
 Taught by international speaker and executive leadership coach Justin Patton, this course will delve deep into the eight steps with actionable strategies you can implement today.
 To become an AACD member and have exclusive access to this full course, click here.